04 Nov HOUSEFLIES

 5. Green balloons: helium balloons that accomplish passive transportation are biodegradable.

-Analysis and description of project requirements and specifications.
+Analysis and description of project requirements and specifications

 The project came about by observing that current field measurement technologies for climate monitoring, e.g., NCAR – US drop radiosondes or atmospheric radiosondes, fail to extract data on the fluctuation of physical quantities needed to understand the internal behavior of clouds.
 Current radiosondes are unable to monitor them adequately because they are incapable of floating for long within their turbulence without irreparably changing the measurement environment.
 The project idea was initially introduced within the European H2020 project MSCA ITN ETN COMPLETE, www.complete-h2020network.eu, during which innovative scientific and technological aspects were defined on which to base the proposed improvement of the current method of observing atmospheric clouds.